What is PLC?

 These applications are specifically highly customized systems.
 It is cheaper when compared to the price of a specific custom-built controller.
 Generally, it requires less maintenance and is more robust, henceforth making the things they control work better, despite the environment.

-This has been a guide to What is PLC.
-Here we discussed the working, scope, skills, and advantages of PLC.
-Also how and where it can help in career growth.
+This has been a guide to What is PLC?.
+Here we discussed the basic concept, working, scope, skills, along with career growth and advantages in PLC.
 You can also go through our other suggested articles to learn more –